Have you ever found yourself wondering how time flies when working on your projects? We’ve all been there.

 We hope you enjoyed this collection of the best books on time management.
 You’ll realize that changing bad habits and eliminating procrastination is the key to success and happiness.
 These values help you learn to reclaim your time and govern the clock instead of letting the clock govern you.

 We must point out that you can’t manage time without an intuitive time tracking app.
-Try Traqq to get detailed reports of how you actually spend your working hours.
+Try the Traqq time tracker to get detailed reports of how you actually spend your working hours.
 Figure out which apps you use often and eliminate those that waste your time.

 What’s more, you’ll get notified of every hour worked so you can keep track of time and take the necessary breaks.